 Pregnancy is a time of excitement, anticipation, and sometimes nervousness.
 At the Center for Women’s Health, the highly qualified team of OB/GYNs lend their expertise to support you every step of the way.
-The team provides recommendations, screenings, and evaluation for all nine months of your journey.
-You can visit any of their offices in Sugar Land or Richmond, Texas.
+The team provides recommendations, screenings, and evaluations for all nine months of your journey.
+You can visit any of their offices in Sugar Land, and Richmond, Texas.
 If you are pregnant or planning on becoming pregnant, call or make an appointment online today.

 Whether this is your first pregnancy or your fifth, you can benefit from expert care throughout the journey.
 Each pregnancy is different, and prenatal care helps you navigate this special event.

 The team at the Center for Women’s Health offers prenatal support, lifestyle recommendations, and screenings to ensure your pregnancy is as healthy as possible.
 And, should you have complications or your pregnancy is considered high risk, the team’s physicians and staff are ready to provide support, management, and compassionate care.

 Pregnancy care involves monitoring you and your baby during the nine months of fetal development.
 Ultrasounds and screening tests help ensure your baby’s growth is on target and you are not at risk for complications.
 The team at the Center for Women’s Health ensures you receive the correct monitoring and care you need to have a healthy baby and delivery.

 Pregnancy care offers comprehensive health support, such as:

 Depending on your unique situation, you may need to come in for more frequent visits or undergo additional screenings to make sure your pregnancy progresses appropriately.